ivanshuba/DistMeshProcessing/README.md

 3. Go inside the DistMesh folder.
 4. Double click the DistMesh.pde file.
 This will launch the Processing evironment and open this project inside IDE (Processing editor).
 5. To run the sketch:
-   - press "Run" button (at the top left corner of the Processing IDE gui);
+   - press "Run" button (at the top left corner of the Processing IDE);
     or
    - go to "Sketch" -> "Run" menu;
     or